- Home

 The toes are spread out to act as a snowshoe, with fur on the feet and between the paw pads.
 The ears are medium-sized and triangular, and the eyes are oval.
 The high-set tail is fluffy and carried either over the back or to the side.

 Semi-nomadic people called the Sami lived in Lapland, a northern area of Finland, Sweden and Russia.
 The Sami became less mobile over several hundred years and started keeping reindeer herds.
-Some dogs had evolved from hunting and guarding to become herding dogs.
+Some dogs had evolved from hunting and guarding to become a common Finnish herding dog.

 The innovation of snowmobiles lessened the need for herding dogs, but the Lapphunds were still used to herd sheep — and perform that job even today.